SethSmigelski/jump-links-block/readme.txt

 * **Collapsible List:** Optional feature to collapse long lists with an elegant "Show More" / "Show Less" SVG icon button to expand and contract the list horizontally or vertically.

+== You Might Also Like ==

+If you like this plugin, you might also enjoy these WordPress tools:

+* **[Search Appearance Toolkit (SEO 44)](https://wordpress.org/plugins/search-appearance-toolkit-seo-44/)** - A lightweight, feature-packed SEO plugin for WordPress that offers a comprehensive suite of site optimization tools, all easy to control.
+* **[Microdata to JSON-LD Converter](https://wordpress.org/plugins/microdata-to-json-ld-converter/)** - A handy tool to convert your existing Schema.org Microdata into the preferred JSON-LD format, clean up your HTML, and maintain structured data.
+* **[Under The Weather](https://wordpress.org/plugins/under-the-weather/)** - A lightweight and customizable weather widget, powered by the OpenWeather API, that caches and presents weather data with multiple style options.

 == Installation ==

 1. Download the plugin's .zip file.